 For engineering-oriented Bachelor students of Wirtschaftsinformatik, we recommend the same as for Bachelor students of computer science.

 For Master students of Informatik, we recommend you take TEAM (high-performance teamwork, in development) and then AMOS, our course on agile methods with real industry involvement.
 Ideally you come in with ADAP capabilities or similar.
-You can also take ARCH, our course on software architecture and/or BDA (big data analytics using machine learning, in development).
+You can also take ARCH, our course on software architecture.
 If interested in the business side of computer science, you may like PROD (software product management) and FLOSS (how open source is changing the industry).

 For Master students of International Information Systems, we recommend you take PROD, our course on software product management.
 It is a requirement for AMOS.
 You may also like FLOSS, our course on how open source works, the business models it has created, their economics, and how this is changing the software industry and beyond.